Marcelle-DI/express-library-app/README.md

 An app to provide an online catalog for a small local library, where users can browse available books and manage their accounts.

 The catalog consists of book definitions which have associated book instances.
 Books also have an associated Genre and Author.
-API definitions supporting the CRUD operations for these data models are:
+API endpoint definitions supporting the CRUD operations for these data models are:

 ## Book CRUD routes